 VACCINATION SCHEME

-It should be especially noted that, unlike some other imported vaccines registered in Russia (for example, Influvac), this dosing regimen is fully consistent with international recommendations.
-In particular, a completely identical vaccination schedule is recommended in the USA.
+It should be especially noted that, unlike some other imported vaccines registered in Russia (for example, Influvac), this dosing regimen completely coincides with international recommendations.
+In particular, a completely identical vaccination regimen is recommended in the USA.

-Half dose of Vaxigrip vaccine(0.25 ml, half adult dose, special formulation) is used in children up to 36 months of age.
+Half dose of Vaxigrip vaccine(0.25 ml, half adult dose, special release form) is used in children up to 36 months of age.
 Full dose(0.5 ml) is used in children over 36 months and adults.

-Why do children under 8 years of age who have not been vaccinated before need two doses of the vaccine 1 month apart?
+Why do children under 8 years of age who have not previously been vaccinated need two doses of the vaccine 1 month apart?

-Like any other inactivated vaccine in children, the Vaxigrip vaccine requires repeated injections, since the strength of the immune response to one vaccination is not enough.
-This is explained by the so-called. the booster phenomenon boost- strengthening), which lies in the fact that repeated introductions of antigens cause a faster and stronger immune response than their initial introduction.
-In turn, the booster phenomenon is based on the appearance after the first vaccination of special immune memory cells that remember the structure of the antigen and, if it appears again in the body, help the immune system produce antibodies faster and in greater quantities.
-Thus, the flu vaccine, as it were, consists of primary vaccination and revaccination, similar to DTP and ATP vaccinations.
-In the case where the child was vaccinated in previous years, the previous vaccination is the primary vaccination, and the current vaccination is the booster vaccination.
+Like any other vaccination with an inactivated vaccine in children, the Vaxigrip vaccination requires repeated administrations, since the strength of the immune response to one vaccination is not enough.
+This is explained by the so-called booster phenomenon boost- strengthening), which lies in the fact that repeated administration of antigens causes a faster and stronger immune response than their initial administration.
+In turn, the booster phenomenon is based on the appearance after the first vaccination of special immune memory cells that remember the structure of the antigen and, if it reappears in the body, help the immune system produce antibodies faster and in greater quantities.
+Thus, the flu vaccine consists of a primary vaccination and revaccination, similar to the DPT and ADS vaccinations.
+In the case where the child was vaccinated in previous years, the previous vaccination serves as the primary vaccination, and the current vaccination is the revaccination.

-Why is the 0.5 ml dose used in children older than 3 years and not 0.25 ml?
+Why is the dose of 0.5 ml used in children over 3 years of age and not 0.25 ml?

-Comparative studies of two different dosages have shown that the half dose induces immunity in 70-80% of vaccinated children, while the full dose (0.5 ml) forms immunity in 90-99% of children.
+As comparative studies of two different dosages have shown, a half dose causes the development of immunity in 70-80% of vaccinated children, while a full dose (0.5 ml) forms immunity in 90-99% of children.

-Why do adults only need one Vaxigrip vaccine?
+Why do adults only need one Vaxigrip vaccination?

-There is no need for re-vaccination due to the guaranteed presence of adult memory cells in the body, as a result of past influenza diseases (it is believed that by the age of 9 a person has had the flu at least once).
+There is no need for re-vaccination due to the guaranteed presence of adult memory cells in the body as a result of previous influenza illnesses (it is believed that by the age of 9 a person has had the flu at least once).
 The immune response after a single vaccination is completely sufficient for effective prevention of influenza.
-At the same time, studies conducted abroad have shown that re-vaccination in adults does not provide any benefit compared to a single vaccination.
+At the same time, studies conducted abroad have shown that repeated vaccination in adults does not provide any benefit compared to a single vaccination.

 CONTRAINDICATIONS

 Like any other vaccination, Vaxigrip has a number of contraindications.
-Among them are non-specific, that is, applicable to all vaccines, and one specific contraindication.
-Among the contraindications are relative, that is, those that may be temporary or in which vaccination is possible, and one absolute.
+Among them are nonspecific, that is, applicable to all vaccines, and one specific contraindication.
+Among the contraindications there are relative ones, that is, those that can be temporary or in which vaccination is possible, and one absolute one.

 Contraindications

-• Acute disease and exacerbation of a chronic disease;
+• Acute disease and exacerbation of chronic disease;

 • allergic reactions to any components of the vaccine.

-1. Vaccination Vaxigrip is not carried out atacute illness and exacerbation of a chronic illness I. This contraindication is common to all vaccines and is relative.
-The general meaning of this contraindication is that the vaccination could not aggravate (even theoretically) the course of an acutely current disease.
-For example, vaccination during an acute respiratory infection accompanied by fever can lead to a further increase in temperature.
-Any deterioration in well-being, even if not related to vaccination, in this case will be attributed by the patient and the attending physician to the account of the vaccination.
-It is also believed that vaccination during illness can "overload the immune system."
-And although this is not true, since the human immune system is multitasking and cannot be overloaded, it is generally not recommended to vaccinate during an acute illness.
+1. Vaxigrip vaccination is not carried out ifacute illness and exacerbation of chronic illness I. This contraindication is common to all vaccines and is relative.
+The general meaning of this contraindication is that the vaccine cannot aggravate (even theoretically) the course of an acute disease.
+For example, vaccination during an acute respiratory infection accompanied by an increase in temperature can lead to a further increase in temperature.
+Any deterioration in well-being, even if not related to the vaccination, in this case will be attributed by the patient and the attending physician specifically to the vaccination.
+It is also believed that vaccination during illness can “overload the immune system.”
+Although this is not true, since the human immune system is multitasking and cannot be overloaded, vaccinations are generally not recommended during acute illness.

-An exception may be cases when the patient is at an increased risk of illness and death due to influenza, but, at the time when it is necessary to be vaccinated, he was sick and there is no time left for vaccination.
-In this case, the doctor (and only the doctor) must decide whether to vaccinate with the existing relative contraindication or not.
+An exception may be cases when the patient is at increased risk of illness and mortality due to influenza, but at the time when it is necessary to get vaccinated, he was sick and there is no time left for vaccination.
+In this case, the doctor (and only the doctor) must decide whether to vaccinate if there is a relative contraindication or not.

-2. Allergy to egg white is an absolute contraindication.
-In practice, such an allergy includes an immediate swelling of the lower lip, throat when trying to eat a chicken egg in any form (boiled egg, scrambled eggs, salad).
-If there are no such reactions and a person calmly and without consequences eats chicken eggs, then there is no allergy to chicken egg protein.
+2. Allergy to chicken egg whites is an absolute contraindication.
+In practice, such an allergy includes immediate swelling of the lower lip and throat when trying to eat a chicken egg in any form (boiled egg, scrambled egg, salad).
+If there are no such reactions and a person eats chicken eggs calmly and without consequences, then there is no allergy to chicken egg whites.

-3. Vaxigrip is a highly purified vaccine .
-However, in extremely rare cases, there may be allergic reactions to any components of the vaccine.
-If a person had a severe allergy after a previous Vaxigrip vaccination, this is also an absolute contraindication to vaccination.
+3. The Vaxigrip vaccine is a highly purified drug .
+However, in extremely rare cases there may be allergic reactions to any components of the vaccine.
+If a person had a severe allergy after a previous Vaxigrip vaccination, this is also an absolute contraindication to the vaccine.

 Vaccination and pregnancy

 Pregnancy and lactation are not a contraindication to vaccination.
-However, vaccination during the first trimester of pregnancy is generally not recommended.
-This is due to the fact that during the first three months the risk of miscarriage is already quite high and therefore a situation may arise when the vaccination coincides with the miscarriage, and the woman and the doctor may get the impression that it was the vaccine that caused the abortion.
-In fact, no vaccine contains substances that could cause a miscarriage.
-Moreover, flu shots in pregnant women are a fairly common practice in the developed world and are even recommended for those women whose pregnancy will be in the 2nd or 3rd trimester during an influenza epidemic.
+However, vaccinations during the first trimester of pregnancy are generally not recommended.
+This is due to the fact that during the first three months the risk of miscarriage is already quite high and therefore a situation may arise when the vaccination coincides with the miscarriage, and the woman and the doctor may get the impression that it was the vaccination that caused the termination of pregnancy.
+In fact, no vaccine contains substances that can cause miscarriage.
+Moreover, flu vaccinations in pregnant women are a fairly common practice in developed countries of the world and are even recommended for use in those women whose pregnancy will be in the 2-3 trimester during a flu epidemic.

 Vaxigrip forms the development of specific immunity to epidemically relevant strains of influenza virus types A and B contained in this vaccine.
 Immunity lasts from 6 to 12 months.
-The high efficiency of the vaccine is ensured by the presence of both surface and internal antigens in it.
+The high effectiveness of the vaccine is ensured by the presence of both surface and internal antigens.
 Prevention of influenza from 6 months of age.
-Vaccination is especially indicated for persons at increased risk of post-influenza complications.
+Vaccination is especially indicated for individuals at increased risk of developing post-influenza complications.
 Vaxigrip forms the development of specific immunity to epidemically relevant strains of influenza virus types A and B contained in this vaccine.
 Immunity lasts from 6 to 12 months.
-The high efficiency of the vaccine is ensured by the presence of both surface and internal antigens in it.
-Influenza prevention from 6 months of age .
-Vaccination is especially indicated for persons at increased risk of post-influenza complications.
+The high effectiveness of the vaccine is ensured by the presence of both surface and internal antigens.
+Prevention of influenza from 6 months of age .
+Vaccination is especially indicated for individuals at increased risk of developing post-influenza complications.
 Vaxigrip forms the development of specific immunity to epidemically relevant strains of influenza virus types A and B contained in this vaccine.
 Immunity lasts from 6 to 12 months.
-The high efficiency of the vaccine is ensured by the presence of both surface and internal antigens in it.
+The high effectiveness of the vaccine is ensured by the presence of both surface and internal antigens.
 Prevention of influenza from 6 months of age.
-Vaccination is especially indicated for persons at increased risk of post-influenza complications.
+Vaccination is especially indicated for individuals at increased risk of developing post-influenza complications.
 Vaxigrip forms the development of specific immunity to epidemically relevant strains of influenza virus types A and B contained in this vaccine.
 Immunity lasts from 6 to 12 months.
-The high efficiency of the vaccine is ensured by the presence of both surface and internal antigens in it.
+The high effectiveness of the vaccine is ensured by the presence of both surface and internal antigens.
 Prevention of influenza from 6 months of age.
-Vaccination is especially indicated for persons at increased risk of post-influenza complications.
+Vaccination is especially indicated for individuals at increased risk of developing post-influenza complications.

 Latin name: Vaksigrip